Fisch03/fischis-dotfiles/README.md

 # fischis-dotfiles
-## Those are my dotfiles, focused on providing a minimal look while still retaining the efficiency of a more standart setup.
+## Those are my (old) dotfiles, focused on providing a minimal look while still retaining the efficiency of a more standart setup.
+These are not actively maintained and are a pain to install.
+Check out my [new dotfiles](https://github.com/Fisch03/fischis-dotfiles-rev2)

 ### They affect the following tools and programs:
 - [i3-gaps](https://github.com/resloved/i3) (not the official repo!)